Skip to main content

 Leveraging the shifting responsibilities in the value chain

 Many businesses across the value chain are struggling to keep up with the changes that the marketplace evolution brings.
-Retailers are struggling to balance between ‘owned’ stock and third-party resellers, wholesalers are struggling with regional exclusivity and sudden direct-to-consumer deliveries and customer care, and brand owners need to manage this ‘new’ channel in their portfolio of online and offline sales channels.
+Retailers are struggling to balance between ‘owned’ stock and third-party resellers, wholesalers are struggling with regional exclusivity and sudden direct-to-consumer deliveries and customer care, and brand owners need to manage this ‘new’ channel in their online and offline sales channels.

 What data should I connect?